-Admission criteria 1.
-Earn a minimum of 60 semester hours to reach junior status by fall 2.
-Complete 4 of the 8 prerequisites (listed below) with a grade of B or higher
+1. Earn a minimum of 60 semester hours to reach junior status by fall 2.
+Complete 3 of the 4 prerequisites (listed below) with a grade of B or higher

 3. Complete the remaining 4 prerequisites (listed below) with a cumulative GPA of 3.0 or higher

 4. Maintain a minimum overall GPA of 2.75 5.
 Completion of all general education and Gordon Rule requirements.
-6. Complete 7 or the 8 prerequisite courses by May 1, 2012.
-An official transcript for the last grade is due August 3, 2012.
-7. Completion of the Test of Essential Academic Skills (TEAS) version V; only one attempt is allowed per admission term (See website for additional information).
-8. Submission of Exercise Science Admission Essay (See website for additional information).
-Submit application and required documentation to UNF by May 1, 2012.
+6. Complete 7 or the 8 prerequisite courses by May 1 application deadline.
+An official transcript for the last grade is due early August.
 Yes; however, while applicants may apply before all of the prerequisite courses are completed, applicants can take only 1 of the 8 required prerequisites during summer and will be required to complete all prerequisites before the start of the Exercise Science program.
-Final, official transcripts are necessary to confirm the successful completion of these courses in August 3, 2012.
+Final, official transcripts are necessary to confirm the successful completion of these courses in early August.

-While a foreign language is not required for admission into the ATEP, students must complete the foreign language requirement before they graduate from the University of North Florida.
+While a foreign language is not required for admission into the Exercise Science program, students must complete the foreign language requirement before they graduate from the University of North Florida.
 The foreign language requirement can be met in one of three ways:

 All applicants reviewed by BCH Advising office will receive a letter in mail notifying that online audit is ready to be viewed by the applicant.
 The applicant will then log into the myWings portal at www.unf.edu to review the status letter, degree evaluation, and other applicable forms noted in the online status letter.
 Upon this notification, it is the applicant’s responsibility to ensure that all requested information is received by the University of North Florida.
 It generally takes the main admission processing department 4-6 weeks to handle all received items before BCH Advising office reviews the candidate.